-The Fellows Program will take cohorts of educators through a three year journey to develop, pilot and refine real-world challenges for students.
+The Fellows Program takes cohorts of educators through a three year journey to develop, pilot and refine real-world challenges for students.
 Fellows will work in collaboration with community partners from industry, higher-ed, and nonprofits to create interdisciplinary Learning Experiences that allow students to think deeply about the problems they take on.
 These experiences will expose students to tools and modes of thinking that allow them to address real-world challenges.
 As important, students will have the chance to work with industry professionals in a variety of roles that intersect with the challenges students take on.

 The Fellows Program has three key goals: